-Any Proxy may be revoked by delivery of a later dated Proxy or a written notice of revocation or by attending the Annual Meeting and voting in person.
+If you hold your shares through an account with a brokerage firm, bank or other nominee, please follow the instructions you receive from them to vote your shares.
+Any proxy may be revoked by delivery of a later dated proxy or a written notice of revocation or by attending the Annual Meeting via live audiocast and voting your shares at that time.

-By Order of the Board of Directors /s/ Kate Nguyen Kate M. Nguyen Secretary
+By Order of the Board of Directors /s/ Kate M. Nguyen Kate M. Nguyen Secretary

-Anaheim, California April 20, 2018
+Anaheim, California April 17, 2020